Oliver2213/Queriet/spec.md

 ### Note

-If your a graphic designer or artest, we could really use an icon for Queriet! :p
+If you're a graphic designer or artist, we could really use an icon for Queriet! :p

 ## Low-level components